Bigger, faster, smarter - the monster returns.

 Other Font Issues

-- Libertinus left and right angle brackets u27e8 don't stretch in Chrome and Safari.
+- Libertinus left and right angle brackets u27e8 and u27e9 don't stretch in Chrome and Safari.
+Fixed in latest version of font.

 -